hutanmihai/macos-terminal-sync/README.md

-# macos-terminal-themes

 # Syncing color themes between iTerm2, macOS Terminal.app and VSCode Terminal

 This is a script that is syncing the color themes between these 3.
-In this repository you can already find a bunch of color themes initially ported from [iTerm2 color schemes, collected by @mbadolato][1].
+In this repository you can already find a bunch of color themes ported from [iTerm2 color schemes, collected by @mbadolato][1].
 Screenshots are demonstrated below and in the `screenshots/` directory of this repo.

 [1]: https://github.com/mbadolato/iTerm2-Color-Schemes